 Natural glycerine forms during this process which is retained in the end product.
 Most commercial soaps have the glycerine removed.
 Glycerine acts as a humectant, drawing moisture to your skin keeping it hydrated.

 Olive oil is rich in Vitamin E and beta carotene as well and antioxidants and has been reportedly useful in the stimulation of new cell generation.
 The second most dominant oil in my soaps is coconut oil.
 Coconut oil is packed with fatty acids and vitamin E, it has anti bacterial properties.
 It is very moisturizing to the skin and will cleanse without stripping the natural oils from the skin.
 It has been known to be beneficial to people with problem skin.

 I often use botanicals in my handmade natural soaps as well, these will include the use of herbs and flower petals, such as rose buds, mint leaves, parsley, lavender buds, wheat grass, alkanet root, madder root, nettle leaves, indigo powder, cornflower petals, alfalfa, Jasmine buds, safflower, calendula, comfrey, chamomile, poppy seeds and aloe vera.
 You may also find Himalayan salt and Active charcoal.

 Some other inclusions in the handmade soaps are a variety of clays which add benefits such as hydrating the skin, drawing out impurities, absorbs excess oils without drying, gentle skin exfoliator and detoxifying.
 These benefits depend on which clay is used my favourite is Kaolin, others I use is red, green and pink.

 Our Soy Candles are all handed poured by myself using eco-friendly 100% natural biodegradable soy wax.
 The melting point of the wax is 49 degrees so it is a lot safer to use because the wax is not hot enough to burn the skin.

 Soy wax is water soluble so if you have a spill you can clean it up with hot soapy water.
-Soy wax burns cleaner than other types of wax so there is less soot, it also emits less toxins into the environment.
-Soy wax burns up to 50% longer than other types of wax therefore it is more cost effective.
+Soy wax burns cleaner than other types of wax so there is less soot, it also emits fewer toxins into the environment.
+Soy wax burns up to 50% longer than other types of wax therefore it is more cost-effective.